-The lowest 2 m of Subunit IIIB contains two intervals of vitric tuff, the lowermost of which is separated from the underlying basalts by a 25-cm-thick limestone bed.
+The lowest 2 m of Subunit IIIB contain two intervals of vitric tuff, the lowermost of which is separated from the underlying basalts by a 25-cm-thick limestone bed.
 The main component of the tuff intervals is basaltic ash consisting of partly glassy to tachylitic fragments with abundant plagioclase microlites.
 Texturally, many of the fragments are similar to aphanitic pillow margins in the underlying basalts.
 Most fragments are nonvesicular, but some have vesicles or scalloped margins.
 Altered brown glass shards are also present; most are blocky and nonvesicular, but some are moderately vesicular.
 The tuff is composed of at least eight normally graded beds, several of which have scoured bases.
-The uppermost layer grades up through parallel-laminated to crosslaminated beds, indicating deposition by turbidity currents or reworking by currents.
-The minor, moderately vesicular basaltic glass shards in these tuff beds indicate formation by relatively shallow submarine eruptions, whereas the partly glassy basaltic ash that constitutes the dominant component could have been derived from shallow-water to subaerial hydroclastic eruptions or by erosion of a volcanic edifice somewhere in this summit region of the main Ontong Java Plateau.
-These beds, and possibly a vitric tuff of similar age just above basement basalt at DSDP Site 289 (Andrews, Packham, et al., 1975) are the only evidence to date for any shallow-water or subaerial emplacement on the entire high plateau.
+The uppermost layer grades up through parallel-laminated to cross-laminated beds, indicating deposition by turbidity currents or reworking by currents.
+The minor moderately vesicular basaltic glass shards in these tuff beds indicate formation by relatively shallow submarine eruptions, whereas the partly glassy basaltic ash that constitutes the dominant component could have been derived from shallow-water to subaerial hydroclastic eruptions, or by erosion of a volcanic source somewhere in the summit region of the main Ontong Java Plateau.
+These beds, and possibly a vitric tuff of similar age just above basement basalt at DSDP Site 289 (Andrews, Packham, et al., 1975) are the only evidence that a portion of the main plateau was relatively shallow and possibly subaerial.